php-mime-mail-parser/php-mime-mail-parser/README.md

 Yes, it is.
 All the issues are reproduced, fixed and tested.

-More than 49 tests and 527 assertions
+More than 52 tests and 764 assertions
-Over 90% line coverage
+Code Coverage : 100% lines, 100% Functions and Methods, 100% Classes and Traits

 ## How to install ?